felimomo/RepCert/README.txt

 - entrywise error bound on gen_ims and basis
 - precision for invariance test
 - bound on false positive rate
 - confidence parameter (false negative rate you'd want -- this is only approximate, and must be > false postitive rate)

 --> inputs 2-5 referred to as 'quality parameters'

-To certify a subspace, save the .mat files in InFiles and run 'python3 run.py'
+To certify a subspace, save the .mat files in InFiles and run 'python3 RunRepCert.py'

 EXAMPLES:

-The script Example.sh runs an example of decomposing a rep and then certifying some random block.
+Example bash scripts are provided in the RepCert/Examples.
+The script Example.sh runs an  example of decomposing a representation using RepLAB and then certifying some random block.
 This script has a dependency on RepLAB.
 Specifically, it does the following
 - executes replab-scr.m to obtain a decomposition and random irrep block of the example representation
 - executes run.py to certify the subspace (in all the examples, setting = 'promise')

 Notice that in replab-scr.m you can toggle between three different examples.